enkidevs/curriculum/spreadsheets/introduction/tips-and-tricks-part-1/move-cells-content.md

 There are two ways to transfer contents of a single cell or a range of cells to a different location in the spreadsheet.

 **Notes:**
+- Moving contents of one or multiple cells is the same, so we'll only show moving multiple
-- The way they are pasted is always the same as how they looked when they were coppied.
+- The way they are pasted is always the same as how they looked when they were copied
-- Functions are also copied
+- Functions are also copied.

 ## Method 1